Orthogonal polynomials in the Cumulative Ord family and its application to variance bounds: Moment relations in the Cumulative Ord family

 The quadratic $q$ takes non-negative values on the support of $X$.
-Therefore, we can create pmf's by defining $p_i\propto q^{[i]}p$.
-But if the support of $X$ is finite then for each $i$ greater than or equal to the cardinality of $S(X)$, the function $p_i$ vanishes identically on $\ZZ$.
+Therefore, we can create new pmfs by defining $p_i\propto q^{[i]}p$.
+But, if the support of $X$ is finite, then for each $i$ greater than or equal to the cardinality of $S(X)$, the function $p_i$ vanishes identically on $\ZZ$.
 Thus, it is useful to define the quantity $M=M(X)$ as follows: